In FOCUS / 2016-11-29

 Basic security benefits: at retirement age, women are particularly affected

 By providing basic security benefits in old age, the government supports people whose pension - possible together with other income - is not sufficient to cover their living expenses.
-Compared with a year earlier, the number of recipients was up 4.7%.
-The number of all persons receiving basic security benefits rose 3.5% in the same period.
+The number of recipients of this benefit has increased markedly over the past few years.
+At the end of 2006, roughly 371,000 people received basic security benefits in old age.
+The total number of recipients of basic security benefits amounted to 682,000.

 At retirement age, women needed much more often government support than men.
 In June 2016, roughly 59% of the people receiving basic security benefits in old age were women.
 Examining all recipients of basic security benefits shows that the ratio between the sexes was almost balanced (women: 52%; men: 48%).